Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 2.1 A tutor may exclude a student from attending the remainder of a class session where the student’s behaviour in class interferes with the learning of other students or endangers the safety of themselves or others, provided that the student has been told the required standard of behaviour and warned of the consequences of failing to modify their behaviour.

-2.2 A tutor who excludes a student from a class session must report this to the Business Director within one working day.
-The Business Director will investigate the incident and determine if disciplinary or other action is warranted.
+2.2 A tutor who excludes a student from a class session must report this to the Director Outcomes within one working day.
+The Director Outcomes will investigate the incident and determine if disciplinary or other action is warranted.

 2.3 Exclusion from class is to protect the learning of other students and safety of others; in itself it is not a disciplinary action.